Focus Mode: Important Introduction

-You’ve probably struggled to focus in the past and not been entirely sure why it just won’t lock on exactly what you want it to, but don’t fear, this post will tell you everything you need to make sure you never lose focus again.
+You’ve probably struggled to focus in the past and not been entirely sure why it just won’t lock on exactly what you want it to.
+Don’t fear, this post will tell you everything you need to make sure you never lose focus again.

 One Shot / AF-S

-This is the recommended mode when you want to use the focal lock of the camera, to focus on the subject and then move the camera, to recompose the frame.
-The camera will not focus again on this mode until you lift up the shutter button and depress it again.
+This is the recommended mode when you want to use the camera’s focal lock to focus on the subject, then move the camera to recompose the frame.
+The camera will not focus again in this mode until you lift up the shutter button and depress it again.

 AI Servo / AF-C